gamesbook/protograf/docs/source/core_shapes.rst

    :width: 330

 ===== ======
-|t04| This example shows the shape constructed using various properties:
+|t04| This example shows Text constructed using various properties.

+      Note the use of the :ref:`Common command <the-common-command>` for when multiple Texts all need to share the same properties.

       .. code:: python